Knowledge Hub

 When you hold commercially sensitive information your business needs to ask itself three questions:

 2. Is the third party already subject to regulations on confidentiality that cover your business?
-For example, the legal profession is regulated by the Law Society.
+For example, solicitors are regulated by the Solicitors Regulation Authority.

 3. Would a breach of confidential information damage your business?